7 Ways to Get Better Gas Mileage and Save Money

 1. Get Rid of Dead Weight

 You can also remove or substitute certain parts on your vehicle.
-For instance, you can take off unused roof racks, which can reduce weight and drag.
+For instance, you can take off unused roof racks, which will reduce weight and drag.
 You can also replace your rims with lightweight alternatives.

 2. Attach a Truck Cap